davidbkemp/KeyboardCombinerArduinoSketch/Instructions.md

 You need to use a computer to upload the software to the Arduino.
 It does not have to be the same computer on which you plan to use it.
 It does not even have to be an Apple computer.

 As mentioned, uploading the software to the Arduino is a bit fiddly.
-Remember, you only have to do this once, and so you could always find a friendly geek to do it for you.
-If you plan to do it yourself, then you should start by reading the "Getting Started" pages for the Arduino: http://arduino.cc/en/Guide/HomePage
+Fortunately, you only have to do this once.
+Start by reading the "Getting Started" pages for the Arduino: http://arduino.cc/en/Guide/HomePage

-Once you are ready (or found a geek friend to give you a hand):
+Once you are ready:

 - Download and install the Arduino IDE: http://arduino.cc/en/Main/Software (The first time you run the IDE you may be asked to install Java.
 If you are on a Mac and have trouble with the Java install, you may need to use Apple's official Java for OS X: http://support.apple.com/kb/DL1572 -- search Apple's website for the most recent Java download)
 - Install the USB Host Shield 2 library: https://github.com/felis/USB_Host_Shield_2.0 :